 - Having pre-washed fruits and veggies are also great for snacking and/or meals.

 Once you get comfortable and find your groove, you can start adding to your meal prep repertoire!

 Do something your future self will thank you for.
 One of the most important things to remember while you learn how to meal prep: have fun with it!
 While you’re prepping, throw on some music, get your family involved, and enjoy the process.
 Pick foods that you love and that will love you back.

 Once you have practiced meal planning and prepping a couple of times, it will start to feel more natural.
 You’ll wonder why it took you so long to start.
 And your health and sanity will thank you!

 Learn more about Kelli through her Health-Esteem Queen interview here.
 Bonus, you’ll get your hands on her delicious recipe for Overnight Crockpot Cacao Steel Cut Oats with walnuts and berries.
-Yum!
+Trust me, they’re AMAZING!

 Want Some Extra Goodness?

 Ms. Health-Esteem wouldn’t be possible without you!
 I’m so grateful that you make it possible for me to share free weekly self-love, wellness and healthy lifestyle inspiration.
 Thank you!